 Abstract

-Background: The restorative effect of physical activity in natural alpine environments on mental and physical health is increasingly recognized.
-However, mountain sports are also linked to a risk of accidents.
+Background: Generally the restorative effect of physical activity in alpine environments on mental and physical health is recognized.
+However, a risk of accidents is inherent to every sport, which is also true for physical activity performed in an alpine environment.
 We aimed to characterize mental health in individuals following mountain sport accidents requiring professional medical management.

 Methods: Adult victims of mountain sport accidents treated at the hospital of the Medical University of Innsbruck (Austria) between 2018 and 2020 completed a cross-sectional survey at a median of 44 months following the admission (n = 307).
 Symptoms of post-traumatic stress disorder (PTSD, PCL-5), anxiety, depression, and somatization (PHQ), resilience (RS-13), sense of coherence (SOC-9L), post-traumatic growth (PTGI) and quality of life (EUROHIS-QOL), as well as sociodemographic and clinical information were obtained from an online survey and extracted from electronic health records.
 Mental health outcome patterns were investigated by semi-supervised medoid clustering and modeled by machine learning.